SpirosDR1/README.md/README.md

 infrastructure for institutional crypto custody.

 ## What I'm Building
 Institutional crypto sits on ECDSA-secured chains.
 Those public keys are exposed to "harvest now, decrypt later": data captured today can be broken once a cryptographically relevant quantum computer exists (most estimates put that in the 2030s, with real uncertainty).
-Institutions can't migrate chains to fix it — so they need post-quantum verification added where their assets already sit.

-No one has shipped a verification layer that adds quantum-safe assurance to existing institutional custody flows without requiring chain migration. **QUBEX Sentinel** is the verification infrastructure for that specific gap.
+**QUBEX Sentinel** is a NIST-standard ML-DSA-87 verification checkpoint that institutions can add inside their own internal authorization flow — independently checkable, no chain migration, no custody of keys or funds.

+Honest limit: this doesn't protect an already-exposed public key from an attacker broadcasting directly to the chain — only the chain itself can close that, through migration or opt-in account abstraction (e.g.
+Ethereum's EIP-8141 direction).
+What it adds is a verification checkpoint inside an institution's own process, and demonstrable readiness for what comes next.

 ## Current Status